Dr. phil.

 Philosopher

-I am currently located at Vrije Universiteit Amsterdam as the Assistant Professor for Philosophy of Neuroscience.
-Before that, I worked at Ruhr University Bochum as a postdoctoral researcher and scientific coordinator of the Research Training Group Situated Cognition (founded by the German Research Foundation).
+I am an Assistant Professor at Vrije Universiteit Amsterdam, co-coordinating the Master Philosophy of Neuroscience.
+Before that, I worked at Ruhr University Bochum as a postdoctoral researcher and scientific coordinator of the Research Training Group Situated Cognition

-Please see my biography for more information.
-You may find me on Philpaper, Researchgate, Academia, and Twitter.
+Please see my Biography for more information.
+You may also find me on Philpaper, Researchgate, Academia, and Twitter

 Research

-My research is located in the empirically orientated philosophy of mind.
-That is, I am interested in multiple core aspects of the philosophy of mind while taking into account findings from neuroscience, psychology, biology, and clinical medicine.
+I am interested in multiple core aspects of the philosophy of mind, taking into account research findings and questions from neuroscience, psychology, linguistics, medicine, and healthcare.

 A